validate

 | Workflow | --workflow <nameCode> | Online | Run the production-readiness checklist against a live workflow |

 The quickest check.
-Validates a single Survey YAML against the schema, with no API call:
+It validates a single YAML file against the schema for its kind, with no API call:

 cotctl validate -f my-survey.yaml